deercreeklabs/f1-seller-client/seller.md

 ```
 Gets the contents of a shopper's cart.
 #### Parameters
-* userId: An integer representing the shopper's user id.
+* `userId`: An integer representing the shopper's user id.
 #### Return Value
-An array whose keys are SKUs (ints) and whose values
+An array whose keys are SKUs (integers) and whose values
-are the quantity of that SKU in the shopper's cart (ints).
+are the quantity of that SKU in the shopper's cart (integers).
 #### Examples
 ```php
 $userId = 2435;